Thomas-6freedom/UnityVRGrabberExample/README.md

 You can clone the repo or [download the unitypackage](https://github.com/Thomas-6freedom/UnityVRGrabberExample/releases/latest)

 # How to Use it ?
 You simply have to use the Left Hand and the Right Hand prefab.
 Then you have a Grabbable prefab.
-There is a test scene nammed "SampleScene".
+There is a test scene named "VRHandExampleScene".

 ![](https://thumbs.gfycat.com/PolishedNiceBluebottle-size_restricted.gif)